 Fortunately, following a gut-healthy lifestyle that supports the survival and growth of all the good bacteria in your body will also keep your oral microbes happy and healthy.
 Follow these simple steps for an oral microbiome that is ready to stand guard all winter long:

 • Support with probiotics: Because your oral microbiome is separate from your gut, a probiotic you swallow won't do much to colonize your oral cavity.
-Luckily, chewable probiotic formulas like Hyperbiotics PRO-Dental and PRO-Kids ENT, that contain BLIS M18™, BLIS K12™, and other targeted strains, work to deliver organisms exactly where they need to go—to your mouth, ears, nose, and throat.
+Luckily, chewable probiotic formulas like Hyperbiotics PRO-Dental and PRO-Kids ENT contain targeted strains that work to deliver organisms exactly where they need to go—to your mouth, ears, nose, and throat.
 Pair an oral probiotic with one designed for your gut (like PRO-15 or Immune) for comprehensive immune support this winter!

 • Back off the antibacterials: Unfortunately, the antibacterial ingredients in many oral health products kill bad and good bacteria alike, leaving our gatekeeper microbiome seriously out of balance.
-Toothpastes made from natural ingredients and coconut oil make excellent and probiotic-friendly alternatives.
+Toothpastes made from natural ingredients and coconut oil (like Hyperbiotics Activated Charcoal Probiotic Toothpaste) make excellent and probiotic-friendly alternatives.

 With all the merriment and holiday joy of the season to be had, the last thing you want is to be sidelined by ENT issues that can make you feel less than your best.
 So, as the winter days grow shorter and (brrrr!) colder, give yourself the gift of a healthy, robust oral microbiome so you don’t have to miss out on a minute of precious memories.